Average Salary in Indonesia 2026: Monthly & by Sector

 According to BPS-Statistics Indonesia, the average monthly net salary in Indonesia in 2025 is IDR 3,094,818 or about US $188.57.

-What is a good salary to live in Indonesia?
+What is a good salary to live on in Indonesia?

 Salaries vary widely across regions.
-In Jakarta, West Java, and Batam, wages are significantly higher than in outer provinces.
+In Jakarta, West Java, and Batam, wages are significantly higher than in other provinces.
 Sectors tied to manufacturing, finance, and information technology offer the strongest wage growth.

 What is the average salary in Indonesia for IT?